Having Hard Conversations

 You will leave with a repeatable framework you can use for the rest of your career.

-• is replaying a conversation at 2am because you avoided saying what needed to be said (or worse, fear you said it all wrong)
+• Is replaying a conversation at 2am because you avoided saying what needed to be said or worry you said it all wrong

-• is tired of “letting it go” and watching issues quietly grow
+• Is tired of letting things go and watching issues quietly grow

 THIS COURSE CONSISTS OF 2 ON-DEMAND MODULES: